 This class will include a free trial usage of WebAssign, which is an online homework submission tool.
 When you bought your textbook from the campus bookstore, WebAssign access was bundled with it, but I will ensure that those of you without a code will have free access for the duration of the course.
-I'll assign a few HW problems with WebAssign which must be completed before Friday class (at 1pm) every week to count as part of your participation grade.
-Reading quizzes also will be due on Fridays.
+Self-enroll on www.webassign.net with our class key (ucsd 1146 4985).
+The assignments called "homework problems" and "reading quiz" must be completed and count for a portion of your participation grade.
+To allow you time to enroll and become familiar with the site, the Chapter 12 assignments will not be required for your grade.